google/santa/docs/details/logs.md

 ##### macOS Unified Logging System (ULS)

-As Santa has been built with macOS 10.12+ SDKs for several releases, Santa's logs are also sent to ULS.

-Leveraging this capability, `show` can be used to view all santa-specific logs in flight, including the system extension:
+For information more specific to Santa's health and operation, logs are also present in ULS.
+Using the `show` command you can view Santa-specific logs in flight, including messages related to the system extension:

 ```sh
 /usr/bin/log show --info --debug --predicate 'senderImagePath CONTAINS[c] "santa"'
 ```

-For those still using the kernel extension, you would use a different command:
+For those still using the kernel extension, you could use a more specific command:

 ```sh
 /usr/bin/log show --info --debug --predicate 'senderImagePath == "/Library/Extensions/santa-driver.kext/Contents/MacOS/santa-driver"'